HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 ## Video

-The `<video>` element shipped in 2010 and has been the best and (since the demise of plugins like Flash and Silverlight) only way to put video content on websites since then.
+The `<video>` element shipped in 2010, and has been the best and – since the demise of plugins like Flash and Silverlight – only way to put video content on websites since then.

 Over the last few years, I have had the sense that web content is shifting.
 Whereas still images (Flickr, Instagram) once ruled, I'm increasingly seeing moving ones (TikTok) dominate.
 Is this shift borne out in the Almanac's dataset?
 How are we using `<video>` on the web?

 ### Video adoption